nmaguiar/openaf-docs/docs/reference/scope.md

 __$await(aName) : Object__

 ````
 Wrapper around the Java wait/notify mechanism.
-For the provided name will returen an object with the following  functions wait (will block until a notify is invoked), notify (will notify and unblock all wait invocations) and destroy existing references to aName.
+For the provided name will returen an object with the following  functions wait (will block until a notify is invoked), notify (will notify and unblock one of the wait invocations),  notifyAll (will notify and unblock all wait invocations) and destroy existing references to aName.
 ````
 ### $bottleneck.destroy